 1. Age: Some plants take years to mature.
 The best way to check this is to buy one already blooming.

 2. Dormancy: Many desert cacti bloom in response to a cool, dry dormant period.
-During the winter, you should reduce watering to only about once a month, just enough to keep the plant from shriveling and move your cactus to a cool spot around 50°F (10°C) with plenty of sunlight.
+During the winter, reduce watering to approximately once a month, just enough to prevent the plant from shriveling.
+Move your cactus to a cool spot, around 50°F (10°C), with plenty of sunlight.

 Also, keep in mind these five tips for year-round cactus care: